Skip to the main content.

 6. Remove unconscious bias

-Coding Assessment mockup
+Coding Assessment on laptop screen

 Example: using candidate assessment tools in technical recruitment